 In the past few weeks, we’ve examined why potential clients should choose a group travel program and special promotions.
-This week, we wanted to look at the importance of sales growth and why targeting your direct or indirect sales team with an incentive program could be the right choice for you.
+This week, we wanted to look at the questions, “what are sales incentives” and why targeting your direct or indirect sales team with an incentive program could be the right choice for you.

 There are many reasons why an organization might choose an incentive strategy that targets sales growth.
 Some of these include: